Reporting a vulnerability (CVD)

 What must you not do?

-You must never perform the following actions:
+You must never perform the following actions while researching a vulnerability:

 • Introduce malware into the system.